 | Project Management | 1/4 (25%) | 0/4 (0%) | 0/4 (0%) | Stuck at zero |

-The analytics category showed the cleanest improvement trajectory in the entire dataset.
-Here is the query-by-query breakdown.
+Analytics showed the cleanest improvement trajectory in the entire dataset.
+Query by query, here is what happened.

 | Query | W1 | W2 | W3 |